arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 # Objective
-- Define linear and logistic regression
+- Define and apply linear and logistic regression
-- Give examples of useful and relevant applications in industry
-- Describe when best to use these techniques
+- Describe when and how to use these techniques
-- Write code to use linear regression and extract insights from a dataset
-- Write code to use logistic regression to effectively classify datapoints frmo a dataset.
+- Give examples of practical and relevant applications

 # Linear Regression
 ## What is it?